antlr/grammars-v4/calculator/README.md

 A simple ANTLR4 calculator grammar based on the khubla.com arithmetic grammar.

-The calculator example is intended of an example of how to parse geometric and algebraic expressions with ANTLR.
+The calculator example is intended as an example of how to parse arithmetic, geometric and algebraic equations with ANTLR.

 Currently supported are: